daniel-barbu/mc/README.md

 # fake-McDonalds-App
 fake-McDonalds-App is a HTML copy of the [McDonald's Android app](https://play.google.com/store/apps/details?id=com.mcdonalds.mobileapp).
-Made for 1080x1920 screens.

 ### How to use
 1. Click anywhere on the screen to enter fullscreen mode.